lamhq/tech-notes/pages/devops/aws/storage/s3/storage-classes.md

 - Cheap storage.
 - For data that is very infrequently access.
 - Use only for archiving data for long terms.
+- Pay each time you access your data.
+- Charges if you delete data within 90 days.
 - Archived objects are not available for real time access and you need to submit a retrieval request.
+- Archives can be 1 byte up to **40TB**.
-- Requested archival data is copied to S3 One Zone-IA.
+- Requested archival data is copied to **S3 One Zone-IA**.
 - Retrieved data is available for 24 hours by default (can be changed).
+- You can retrieve parts of an archive.
 - Cannot specify Glacier as the storage class at the time object is created.
 - May not be available in all AWS regions.
-- Archives can be 1 byte up to 40TB.
-- You can retrieve parts of an archive.
 - Glacier archive IDs are added upon upload and are unique for each upload.
 - Glacier does not archive object metadata; you need to maintain a client-side database to maintain this information.
 - AWS SNS can send notifications when retrieval jobs are complete.
-- Pay each time you access your data.
-- Charges if you delete data within 90 days.

 Archive retrieval:
-- Expedited is 1-5 minutes retrieval (most expensive).
+- **Expedited** is 1-5 minutes retrieval (most expensive).
-- Standard is 3.5 hours retrieval (cheaper, 10GB data retrieval free per month).
+- **Standard** is 3.5 hours retrieval (cheaper, 10GB data retrieval free per month).
-- Bulk retrieval is 5-12 hours (cheapest, use for large quantities of data).
+- **Bulk retrieval** is 5-12 hours (cheapest, use for large quantities of data).

 When you restore you pay for:
 - The Glacier archive.
-- The requests.
+- The retrieval requests.
 - The restored data on S3.